 Back Care Awareness

-The team at Davies Chiropractic Care’s bring you their top tips on how to take care of your back.
+The team at Davies Chiropractic Care brings you their top tips on back care awareness and how you can prevent it.

 #1 Be more active

 Your joints and muscles love to move, therefore leading a sedentary life is a recipe for disaster.
 Find something which you enjoy doing and do it often.
 Whether it be swimming, cycling, playing golf, lifting weights or something as simple as going for a walk, doing the gardening or taking your kids to soft play and actually getting in there and playing with them.
 We understand that people lead busy lives or may not be able to do the things they used to when they were younger.
 BUT, there is ALWAYS something you can be doing to keep your body active.

 #2 Mobilize or stretch daily

 Something we hear a lot in clinic is ‘I don’t have the time!’
 There are plenty of ways you can make time to do this.
 A way Sam makes time to stretch and mobilize daily is, rather than sitting on the couch when she’s watching TV, she’ll sit on the floor and perform various stretching and mobilisation exercises – similar to those you would do in Yoga.
 She’ll have a foam roller and a trigger point ball by her side so she can incorporate these into the routine also.
 If you are struggling for ideas, speak to one of the team about different things you can be doing to loosen you up.